goshippo/about-us/README.md

 ## THOUGHT IN PROGRESS - Requires Team Collaboration

-## Shippo's Mission
+## Welcome to Shippo's About Us

 <img src=https://goshippo.com/wp-content/uploads/2018/05/shippo-lockup-black-web-1.png width=30% height=30%>

-_Shippo empowers retailers, e-commerce platforms, marketplaces, logistics providers, and more with the building blocks they need to succeed with shipping._
+### Our Vision

+To become the leading shipping platform for commerce worldwide.

+### Our Mission

+To help businesses succeed through shipping.

-## Our Values
+### Our Values

 * Customer First
 * The Front Page Test